 How to Respond to a Data Breach From a Third Party

-With cyberattacks becoming more prevalent, it’s important to have a plan for when you receive notice from a third party of a data breach.
-This article describes how healthcare organizations should respond when they receive notice of a third-party breach and best practices for how to mitigate the extent of future breaches.
+With cyberattacks becoming more prevalent, it’s important that an organization have a plan in place to respond to notification of a data breach from a third party.
+This article describes how healthcare organizations should respond when they receive notice of a third-party breach and best practices for mitigating the extent of future breaches.

 Healthcare organizations typically receive notice of a data breach days, or even months, after it actually occurred.
 The third-party vendor usually sends a letter or email notifying the organization of a data breach.
 If your organization receives a data breach notice, it should be considered as an important document and maintained in an administrative file after the following steps are taken.